WorkTime – employee monitoring software

 Screenshots and keystrokes recording might harm your business

 Screenshots and keystrokes monitoring has become a widely used

-Banking details of a top Canadian manager were unintentionally revealed.
-This happened when the company’s IT team tried connecting to every company computer remotely to solve an emergency virus problem.
-As a result of this emergency, screenshots of confidential banking information were inadvertently leaked in a matter of seconds.
-While this happened very quickly, the manager was obviously not pleased with the situation.
-Thankfully, no legal action was taken since it was an accident.Now imagine what happens if you take screenshots on a regular basis.
+The banking details of a top Canadian manager were unintentionally revealed.
+The incident occurred when the company’s IT team tried connecting to every company computer remotely to solve an emergency virus problem.
+The urgency in this situation resulted in screenshots of confidential banking information being inadvertently leaked.
+And this happened in a matter of seconds.
+While this happened very quickly, the manager was not pleased with the situation.
+Thankfully, no legal action was taken since it was an accident.Now imagine what happens if you take screenshots regularly.

 Now think about it for a second,

 Security breaches may cause confidential data leakage.
-The consequences could be legal issues, loss of clients and damage to your reputation.
+The consequences could be legal issues, loss of clients, and damage to your reputation.

-- Confidential information leakage
+- Leaked confidential information

 - Invasion of privacy

 - Incompatible with HIPPA environment